shivanshdave/2020-432/projects/project2/proposals/review.md

-41 | **Wayne Tsuang** | Social determinants of influenza vaccination rates among Medicare patients (CHR) 45 | **Anastasia Vassiliou** | Interest in International Issues in the US (via GSS) 46 | **Gi-Ming Wang** | Impact of NF1 and PT53 Mutations on Survival Time of Brain Lower Grade Glioma (TCGA via cBioPortal)
+41 | **Wayne Tsuang** | Social determinants of influenza vaccination rates among Medicare patients (CHR) 45 | **Anastasia Vassiliou** | Interest in International Issues in the US (via GSS) 46 | **Gi-Ming Wang** | Impact of NF1 and PT53 Mutations on Survival Time of Brain Lower Grade Glioma (TCGA via cBioPortal) 49 | **Victor Zhou** | Effect of attending Job training programs on employment status among refugees in the U.S. (Annual Survey of Refugees)

 ### Abbreviations